Last updated on December 7, 2020 by Dan Nanni

 While DNS introduces human-readable naming schemes for Internet hosts, it also brings with it extra overhead associated with resolving names to IP addresses.
 For end users, this overhead means additional DNS lookup latency for accessing any Internet host.
 For service providers, this implies the performance-critical DNS infrastructure that needs to be maintained.
-Minimizing these overheads has led to the extensive use of "caching" throughout DNS hierarchy.
+Minimizing these overheads has led to the extensive use of caching throughout DNS hierarchy.
 For example, there are web browser/OS's built-in DNS cache; DNS caching server of the local network; and the cache of local DNS servers operated by service providers, etc.

-Such a deep chain of DNS caches has implication when it comes to "updating" DNS records.
+Such a deep chain of DNS caches has implication when it comes to updating DNS records.
 Oftentimes, when you update the DNS record of your host, the update is not immediately visible to the world.
 Instead, an old DNS record can temporarily be served from various DNS caches.
 Local DNS servers typically keep each DNS entry in their cache for up to a certain length of time, known as "time-to-live" (TTL), which can range from minutes to a day.
 Thus a typical DNS propagation delay (i.e., time taken to see any DNS update to propagate globally) is 24-48 hours.

 If you would like to check how your DNS record propagates on the Internet, there are various online DNS lookup services you can try.
 Besides such third-party online services, there is a way to monitor DNS propagation natively on Linux.

 dnsyo can query more than 1,800 open DNS resolvers belonging to 1,500 networks located in 33 countries worldwide.
 By comparing DNS lookup results from these servers, you can check if and how DNS has propagated on the Internet.

 dnsyo on Ubuntu, Debian or Linux Mint:

-$ sudo pip install dnsyo --upgrade
+$ sudo apt-get install python-pip $ sudo pip install dnsyo --upgrade

 dnsyo on CentOS, Fedora or RHEL:

-$ sudo pip install dnsyo --upgrade
+$ sudo yum install python-pip $ sudo pip install dnsyo --upgrade

 dnsyo randomly chooses 500 DNS servers (out of 1,800 or so servers), and performs DNS lookup from them.
 Periodically,

 To check DNS lookup results of a domain name: